The American Diabetes Association is seeking

 diabetes and to improve the lives of all people affected by diabetes.

-The eight prestigious scientific awards will be presented at the 75thScientific Sessions, June 5-9, 2015 in Boston, Massachusetts.
+The eight prestigious scientific awards will be presented at the 76thScientific Sessions, June 10-14, 2016 in New Orleans, Louisiana.

 The following links include complete award profile

 information including criteria for selection and full submission requirements.

 Banting Medal for Scientific Achievement Award